 - British Association for Counselling & Psychotherapy (BAPC)

-Whether in the early stages where the client has been invited to make representations in response to allegations against them, or in the latter stages where a client has been asked to attend a hearing before their regulatory body.
+Whether in the early stages where the client has been invited to make representations in response to allegations against them, or in the later stages where a client has been asked to attend a hearing before their regulatory body.

 We have also successfully defended several Interim Order Applications made against clients by their regulatory body.

-Our instructions are received nationally, and come via legal expenses insurers, trade unions and trades associations and organisations, as well as private instructions.
+Our instructions are received nationally and come via legal expenses insurers, trade unions and trades associations and organisations, as well as private instructions.
 The referrals are as a consequence of the team’s skill and expertise in this area of law.

 Fitness to Practise Referrals